Technical notes about management on FlexiForms Admin

 There are three types of users in FlexiForms:

-• System Admins can access everything (every form, every page, every API data source etc.) in every environment and can switch the environments on Admin application.
+System Admins can access everything (every form, every page, every API data source etc.) in every environment and can switch the environments on Admin application.
 They are defined in Application Config file of the Admin application and cannot be deleted.
+Only the System Admin can access User management modules: Users and Permissions.
+This means only they can create/delete users or make a user admin, and only they can grant permissions for forms or system objects (Lists, API Data Sources, Credentials, Applets) to the Admins or Users.
+Only Admins can be given permission for system objects.

-• Users are defined by the Admins or System Admins for a limited form, or group of forms.
-The Admin/System Admin assings them to forms.
-These users cannot access API data sources.
+Users are defined by the Admins or System Admins for a limited form, or group of forms.
+The Admin/System Admin assign them to forms.
+These users cannot access system objects.
+They cannot create new forms or system objects.
 They cannot access the templates used for the forms to which they don't access.
+However, they can create/edit HTML templates, create and edit job settings, user verification settings, etc. for the forms that they can access.

 Last updated